Paul Yoon

 Paul Yoon (born 1980) is an American fiction writer.
-In 2010 National Book Foundation named him a 5 Under 35 honoree.
+In 2010, the National Book Foundation named him a 5 Under 35 honoree.
+He is the recipient of the 2021 Guggenheim Fellowship.

 Early life and education

 Yoon's grandfather was a North Korean refugee who resettled in South Korea, where he later founded an orphanage.
 Yoon graduated from Phillips Exeter Academy in 1998 and Wesleyan University in 2002.

 Career

 His first book, Once the Shore, was selected as a New York Times Notable Book; a Los Angeles Times, San Francisco Chronicle, Publishers Weekly, and Minneapolis Star Tribune Best Book of the Year; and a National Public Radio Best Debut of the Year.
 His work has appeared in the PEN/O. Henry Prize Stories collection, and he is the recipient of a 5 Under 35 Award from the National Book Foundation.
 His novel Snow Hunters won the 2014 New York Public Library Young Lions Fiction Award.
 His 2023 story collection, The Hive and the Honey, won The Story Prize for short story collections published in 2023.

-Recently a part of the faculty of the Bennington Writing Seminars, Yoon is now a Briggs-Copeland lecturer at Harvard University.
+Formerly a part of the faculty of the Bennington Writing Seminars, Yoon is now a senior lecturer at Harvard University.